SiddharthPalod/Potential_Lead_finder/README.md

 # Multi-Page Google Search Lead Finder
-Less than 100 lines Python script to extract Google search results to filter out potential leads using SEO
+NOTE: Google changed there search results structure this is currently broken working on getting updated version Less than 100 lines Python script to extract Google search results to filter out potential leads using SEO

 ## Installation